-January 9, 2018
+February 27, 2018

-Last month, the Department of Justice's Computer Crime and Intellectual Property Section, Criminal Division ("CCIPS") issued new guidance advising prosecutors seeking enterprise customer data stored "in the cloud" to attempt to collect responsive information from the enterprise first, instead of serving information requests directly on the enterprise's cloud data service provider.
+In December 2017, the Department of Justice's Computer Crime and Intellectual Property Section, Criminal Division ("CCIPS") issued new guidance advising prosecutors seeking enterprise customer data stored "in the cloud" to attempt to collect responsive information from the enterprise first, instead of serving information requests directly on the enterprise's cloud data service provider.
 The guidance represents a departure from recent investigation trends to serve information requests directly on the cloud data service provider to the exclusion of the impacted enterprise and reflects a recognition by DOJ of the limits and inconvenience of data extraction at the cloud storage level.
 The new approach is likely welcomed by cloud data service providers.
-For example, Microsoft has been engaged in a long-term customer privacy rights challenge with the government and Amazon.com recently disclosed that in the first half of 2017, it received a record number of requests for information belonging to customers of Amazon's cloud computing service.
 CCIPS's guidance also serves as a warning to enterprises that rely on their cloud data service provider to respond to information requests.
 Enterprises should be aware of where and how their data is stored, and be prepared to respond to a direct data request regardless of where that data is stored.

 CCIPS's recommendations reflect the practical considerations of cloud data services used by enterprises (defined as companies, academic institutions, non-profit organizations, or the like but not individuals), and the challenges that cloud data storage poses for law enforcement officials conducting investigations.
 The government articulated that obtaining information directly from cloud data service providers typically takes longer, results in overly broad information dumps, and there is varied level of ability and skill among cloud providers to respond to targeted information requests especially if the information stored is encrypted by the enterprise.
 Additionally, some cloud data service providers act only as storage facilities allowing the enterprise to control access, deletion, preservation and extraction.